jerry81/codeingame/AI/G06-ice-and-fire/notes.md

 - the nested unordered_maps used as Point hash table are terrible
   - refactor it (done)

+- we run out of money!
+  - only build lvl 3 units if enemy has level 2 or level 3 units. (done)

+- shortest paths doesn't take into account obstacles.
+  - canuseinpath helper (done)

+  - level 3 units should kill enemy units and never walk to a square adjacent to a level 3 enemy unit
+    - helper - is adjacent to level3 enemy unit (done)
+    - kill priority (done)
 # issues

 - units just sit idly often